ChawkiMbarki/Budget-App/README.md

 ## 🙏 Acknowledgements <a name="acknowledgements"></a>

-The original design idea is inspired from one of Microverse's capstone projects
+The design idea is inspired from my imagination 😺

 <p align="right">(<a href="#readme-top">back to top</a>)</p>